 The information on this page assumes that you are looking for beginner weightlifting training programs or that you are looking for advice on how to construct a beginner program.
 You have come to the right place!

 The period in which an athlete might be described as a ‘beginner’ lasts from the moment of their first attempt to learn Weightlifting skill to the moment that they can ‘effectively’ demonstrate the full movements of the Snatch and the Clean and Jerk with a lightly weighted bar.

 Moving from Beginner to Novice

 When the athlete is able to effectively demonstrate ‘full movements’ in the Olympic lifts, they may be regarded as Novice Athletes i.e. new to the sport.
-This period may last 1 – 2 years during which a great deal is learned about training, critical elements of skill are embedded, and the athlete has competed several times in competition.
+This period may last from 3 months to 2 years during which a great deal is learnt about training, critical elements of skill are embedded, and the athlete has competed several times in competition.